Healthy Chocolate Scone Recipe

 Healthy Treat or a Healthy Quick Breakfast Grab

-My other Gluten Free Scones
+My other Gluten-Free Scones and Grain-Free Scones

-If you’re loving this scone but want a different flavor profile to play around with; I also have my Almond Flour Lemon, Vanilla Scones Recipe already up on the site.
+If you’re loving this scone but want a different flavor profile to play around with, I also have my Almond Flour Lemon, Vanilla Scones Recipe already up on the site.
 I also have my Coconut-Chocolate Scones (Bounty candy bar inspired) coming soon.
-And if you’re loving these and want more nut-flour scone variations
+And if you’re loving these and want more nut-flour scone variations,

 Hazelnut Chocolate SconesPrint Recipe

-Tried this Recipe?
-How did you like it?
-Share your rating by clicking on the stars
+Tried this recipe?
+Rate it by clicking on the stars

-- 1/2 teaspoon Salt
+- 1/2 teaspoon salt

-- 1/2 teaspoon Baking Soda
+- 1/2 teaspoon baking soda

-- 1 teaspoon Vanilla Extract
+- 1 teaspoon vanilla extract

-- 1/4 cup Maple Syrup
+- 1/4 cup maple syrup

-- 2 Eggs
+- 2 eggs

-- 3/4 cup Dark Chocolate Chips
+- 3/4 cup dark chocolate chips

-- Preheat your oven to 300 Degrees F and position your oven rack in the middle height slot in the oven.
+- Preheat your oven to 300 Degrees F and position your rack in the middle height slot in the oven.

-- In a separate small bowl crack the eggs and whisk them slightly.
+- In a separate small bowl, crack the eggs and whisk them slightly.

 - Add your egg mixture to the big bowl with the nut four mixture and mix until it is a well-combined dough.

 - Using a 1/4 measuring scoop, drop the batter in 1/4 cup dollops on the baking sheet.
 Be sure to leave just a little room for them to grow.
 I like to shape mine into little mounds.
 You'll end up with about 11 scones.

 - Let the scones cool down on the baking sheet for about 15 minutes before enjoying.